Ascellayn/Adellian/README.md

 **I WILL NOT PROVIDE ANY SUPPORT WITH THIS.
 FEEL FREE TO COMPLAIN AS MUCH AS YOU WANT.
 THIS MAY ALSO RANDOMLY STAY OUTDATED FOR LONG PERIODS OF TIME.**

-# DO NOT USE THESE SCRIPTS ON ANY OTHER OPERATING SYSTEM BUT A CLEAN DEBIAN UNSTABLE/SID INSTALL
+### DO NOT USE THESE SCRIPTS ON ANY OTHER OPERATING SYSTEM BUT A CLEAN DEBIAN UNSTABLE/SID INSTALL
 These scripts COULD work on other distributions but I wouldn't recommend it.
+Also don't run this on an already established system, this does signficant changes to your OS.

+## Branches
+The current branch being worked on is: WAYLAND_DE

+## WAYLAND_DE Screenshot here
+- WAYLAND_DE: TBD
+  - This branch is what I'd use as a daily driver on a non-nvidia machine.
+  - Installs Hyprland (optionally with Waybar, optional because this garbage is a GPU sinkhole on my laptop)
+  - Dark theme currently only.
+  - Terminal Emulator is Foot.

+## X11_DE Screenshot here
+- X11_DE: ⚠️ this script is from ages ago, this shit is probably not a good idea but it works
+  - This branch is what I'd use as a daily driver when Wayland is making my GPU die of cringe.
+  - Installs XFCE4 with the Fluent GTK Theme (builds it automatically).
+  - Light theme currently only
+  - Terminal Emulator is XTERM.

+## X11_VM Screenshot here
+- X11_VM: TBD
+  - This branch is what I'd use in a Hyper-V VM.
+It's really just X11_DE but with several things modified to be lighter and less pretty.

+## X11_SERVER Screenshot here
+- X11_SERVER: TBD
+  - oh no SGN security through obscurity leaked